Members

 Kathy Moar

-Kathy is a clinical psychologist whose practice focuses on assessment, diagnosis and intervention services for infants, children, adolescents, adults and families.
-She currently works across public health, university and private practice settings, including supervision and project work at the Flinders Medical Centre’s Child Protection Service and clinical lecturing at Charles Darwin University.
-Kathy’s experience and skills in clinical psychology and inter-disciplinary child and family psychology work are grounded within a relationship-based and ecological context, acknowledging the importance of connected systems to support young people.
-Kathy appreciates how a child or young person’s individual differences, as well as the role of context and experiences, impact on day-to-day functioning.
+Kathy is a clinical psychologist whose practice focuses on assessment, diagnosis, support and intervention services for infants, children, adolescents, adults and families.
+Her career has included work across public health, university, non-government and private practice settings.
+She is studying towards postgraduate public health qualifications, and continues to work as a clinical psychologist in private practice and education settings.
+Kathy’s experience and skills in clinical and inter-disciplinary child and family psychology are grounded within a relationship-based and ecological framework, acknowledging the importance of connected systems to support young people.
+Kathy appreciates how a young person’s individual differences and life stage, as well as their context and experiences, impact on their day-to-day functioning, and she is keen to promote systems that best support young people.

 Kurt Towers